 I have come to see that it was not so much who Manson was, but my deep lack of identity, causing insecurity.
 I took on Manson's deceptive beliefs, which propelled me to do his will being fueled by my hurts, frustration, bitterness, anger, confusion, addictions, paranoia and compulsive behavior.
 I lacked a sound belief system of my own.
 The difference between right and wrong became very shaded after months of programming.
 But, I would have never murdered anyone without believing his lies.

 The dynamics of a group mentality was a catalyst, since we gave validity to each other's warped beliefs.
-There was competition within the family to gain Manson's acceptance.
+There was competition within the cult to gain Manson's acceptance.
 Our individual lack of identity made us ripe for his deceptive philosophy.
 During the '60s, there seemed to be a void of sound beliefs in the lives of many teenagers and young adults.
 Many have said to me, "It could have been me!"
 Our false beliefs were objective in nature, only desiring to fulfill our carnal cravings for sex and physical satisfaction medicating our pain.
 Our hearts longed for what looked and felt good.
 Thinking we were right and in control produced a growing rebellion.

 Unknowingly, we were slowly giving ourselves over to evil and losing control to the murderous philosophy of Manson.
 We believed Manson was right, and some of us were willing to die for him.
 Our conscience failed to work properly because of the drugs we were ingesting.
 They created a false sense of bliss.
 At the same time, our flawed conscience freed us to murder and carry out Manson's evil delusions.
 The rest is history!

 Q: What beliefs do we need to develop so a person like Manson cannot manipulate us to carry out their destructive beliefs?